 Message from our Executive Director

-As a DMV native who has worked with hundreds of students across the region, I’m passionate about ensuring our local youth have the skills and opportunities they need to become thriving adults.
-By spreading NFTE programs in our schools and community-based organizations, we build a diverse pipeline of business leaders who will shape the future of our region.
-I welcome the opportunity to talk with you about how we can bring NFTE to your students and how you can support programs here in the Capital Region.
+As a DMV native who has worked with hundreds of students across the region, Meg is passionate about ensuring local youth have the skills and opportunities they need to become thriving adults.
+By spreading NFTE programs in schools and community-based organizations, NFTE builds a diverse pipeline of business leaders who will shape the future of the region.
+Meg welcomes the opportunity to talk about how to bring NFTE to your students and how you can support programs in the Capital Region.

 Check out our talented alumni

 Mary Blackford is the founder of Market 7, a hub for black owned businesses to come together and collectively work to dismantle the “food apartheid” or food deserts facing Wards 7 and 8.
 Mary is a NFTE alumni from DC public schools.
 Of her time in NFTE she says “I loved every part of it!
 I loved meeting new people and all the opportunities to meet other students who were just as passionate about entrepreneurship as I was.
 It was such a great experience, and it really took me beyond!”